 Verbal Ability is one of the most difficult sections in CAT and is often undermined by most of the CAT applicants.
 Few realize that it's important to do well in this section for a call from prestigious IIMs and other reputed MBA colleges.
+Most students commit the error of neglecting the verbal section and prepare for it at a later stage.
+There was a change in the CAT pattern for the year 2020.
+CAT 20 exam had a total of 76 questions.
+There were 26 VARC questions, 24 DI&LR questions and 26 Quantitative Ability questions.
+Moreover, the time duration to attempt the CAT 20 exam was 120 minutes.
 In this article, you will learn about the key topics of VARC section and the preparation strategy for each one of them.

 Importance of VARC section in CAT

-Just like the Quantitative aptitude section, verbal ability holds 33% weightage in the CAT exam.
-With a total of 34 VARC questions in CAT, it is essential to ace the section well.
-Out of 34 questions, 27 are MCQs while the rest 7 are non-MCQs.
+Just like the Quantitative aptitude section, verbal ability holds 26% weightage in the CAT exam.
+With a total of 26 VARC questions in CAT, it is essential to ace the section well.
+Out of 26 questions, 22 are MCQs while the rest 4 are non-MCQs.
+In the VARC section, there were 4 reading comprehension passages having 18 questions.
+The remaining Verbal section had a total of 8 questions out of which 3 were Para jumbles questions, 4 were Summary questions and 1 question was on odd sentence out.
 Each question carries 3 marks while -1 is deducted for each wrong answer.
-Similar to other sections, you are required to complete VARC in 60 minutes.
+Similar to other sections, you are required to complete VARC in 40 minutes.
 While the questions are based on the fundamental topics of English, the format of questions often makes them tricky and complex to handle.

 Given below are the main topics of CAT Verbal Ability section: